 Herod questioned Jesus extensively, but Jesus refused to answer a word, “while the chief priests and scribes stood and vehemently accused Him.”

-When Pilate heard the deafening crowds returning, pushing and shoving Jesus back to his court, he supposedly shook his head in disbelief.
+When Pilate heard the deafening crowds returning, pushing and shoving the badly beaten, stumbling Jesus back to his court, he supposedly shook his head in disbelief.

 Pilate must have been quite agitated.

-So Pilate called Jesus, and asked privately, “Then, [tell me,] are You the King of the Jews?”
+So, greatly puzzled, Pilate called Jesus, and asked privately, “Then, [tell me,] are You the King of the Jews?”

 Pilate became annoyed.
-“Am I a Hebrew?” he asked threateningly. [“Am I supposed to understand Your Judaist religion and the secret motives of your religious council, that You ask me to acknowledge You as some sort of Divine King?]
+“Am I a Hebrew?” he asked threateningly. [“Am I supposed to understand Your Judaist religion and the secret motives of your temple council, or are you asking me to acknowledge You as some sort of divine king?]
 Your own nation and chief priests [could have tried You, but they] have delivered You to me.
-What have You done, [that Your own people want You crucified as a political rebel?]”
+What have You done [that Your own people so desperately want You to be crucified as a political rebel?]”